argoproj/argo-workflows/docs/metrics.md

   secure: true
 ```

-The metric names emitted by this mechanism are prefixed with `argo_workflows_`. `Attributes` are exposed as prometheus `labels` of the same name.
+The metric names emitted by this mechanism are prefixed with `argo_workflows_`.
+`Attributes` are exposed as Prometheus `labels` of the same name.

 ### Common